mlfoundations/open_clip/README.md

 `python -m pytest -x -s -v tests -k "training"` to run a specific test

-When introducing new models, `python3 tests/util_test.py` can generate new output expected data.
+When introducing new models, `python tests/util_test.py --model=xlm-roberta-large-ViT-H-14` can generate new output expected data.

 #### Other dependencies